gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ## Introduction

 Define a pure homogenous tuple of type `T` as a tuple that only contains elements of type `T`, e.x.: `(T, T, ..., T)`.
-These types of tuples are used by system programmers in Swift to express a fixed size buffer of type `T` with a guaranteed layout.
+Such tuples are used by system programmers in Swift to express a fixed size buffer of type `T` with a guaranteed layout.
 Not much language support has been provided to make working with tuple typed storage easy/expressive.
-This proposal is an attempt to add that missing language support:
+In this proposal, we attack this language support hole by proposing the following: that missing language support:

-1. Sugar for declaring large homogenous tuples.
+1. The addition of sugar for declaring large homogenous tuples.
-2. A bit in tuple type that states if when parsed, the tuple was originally parsed as a homogenous tuple.
+2. Adding a bit in tuple type that states if when parsed, the tuple was originally parsed as a homogenous tuple.
+This will allow us to print succinctly big tuples as well as improve type checker performance by eliminating the need to perform linear type checking on each element of a homogenous tuple.
-3. Helper methods for initializing such tuples.
-4. Add a new SILGen ArgumentToPointer conversion that eliminates unneeded unsafe memory binding API usage.
+3. Adding new initializers for homogenous tuples:
+   a.
+A repeating initializer that initializes all elements of the tuple to the same value.
+   b.
+An unsafe uninitialized memory based initializer similar to Array's.
-5. A `[Mutable]Collection` conformance to enable usage as a collection and accessing as contiguous storage.
+4. Adding `RandomAccessCollection` and `MutableCollection` conformances to enable usage as a collection and accessing as contiguous storage.
-6. Smaller, more brief description when importing from C fixed size buffers as tuples.
-7. Allow for C imported C variables to compose with C APIs in a natural way.
+5. Changing the Clang Importer to import fixed size arrays as homogenous tuples.
+6. Adding to the standard library a typed array view over such tuples that treats the tuple as a bag of bits.
+7. Eliminating language composition issues that prevent C fixed size arrays imported as homogenous tuples from being passed in Swift to imported C APIs related to said types without needing to use unsafe type pointer punning.

 NOTE: This proposal is specifically not attempting to implement a fixed size "Swifty" array for all Swift programmers.
-Instead, we are attempting to extend Swift in a minimal, composable way that helps system/stdlib programmers get their job done today in the context where these tuples are used.
+Instead, we are attempting to extend Swift in a minimal, composable way that helps system/stdlib programmers get their job done today in the context where these tuples are already used today.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)